demibenari/sessions-and-bio/community_unifying_the_geeks_to_create_value.md

 - Culture
 - Community

+## Really Short Abstract (299 chars)

+Running communities over 3 years, Sharing all I've learned, what it means to create a “Community”.
+You’ll be surprised how easy and hard it is at the same time.
+Steps taken in this journey, what might kill a “Developer Community”, You'll have many tools for you to be able to create a community too.

 ## Short Abstract (370 chars)

 After running communities over 3 years, Sharing all that I’ve learned, what it actually means to create a “Community”.